Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Encryption for Access Control

-To overcome this challenge, we combine BHT with dual key regression via a layered encryption technique.
-Dual key regression resembles a linear chain of keys, where given a constant state, i.e., \textit{beginning} and \textit{end} indices, one can compute all the keys in between, as described in the next section.
-Conceptually, we exploit the hash tree to allow arbitrary sharing of intervals and the dual key regression to support sharing in subscription mode.
-The layered encryption consists of two steps: \textit{(i)}~the hash tree delivers time-encoded data encryption keys $DEK_i$ which we use to encrypt data generated during the time epoch~$i$. \textit{(ii)}~the dual key regression delivers also time-encoded subscriber encryption keys $SEK_i$ for the epoch~$i$.
+\secspacingbot We now discuss how our design compounds \textit{dual-key regression} and BHT via a layered encryption technique to enable\shorten{our desired} stream sharing abstractions.
+Dual-key regression resembles a linear chain of keys, \blue{where for a given state,} i.e., \textit{beginning} and \textit{end} tokens, one can compute all the keys in between.
+Conceptually, we exploit the hash tree to allow arbitrary sharing of intervals and the dual-key regression to support sharing in subscription mode.

+The layered encryption consists of two steps: \textit{(i)}~the hash tree delivers time-encoded data encryption keys $DEK_i$, which we use to encrypt data generated during the time epoch~$i$. \textit{(ii)}~the dual-key regression also delivers time-encoded subscriber encryption keys $SEK_i$ for the epoch~$i$.
 We use $SEK_i$ to encapsulate the corresponding data encryption key: $ENC_{SEK_i}(DEK_i)$.
 For fast access, each encrypted data chunk holds the encapsulated $DEK$.

-With this construction, we can give access to data encryption keys either via the hash tree (arbitrary intervals) or dual key regression (subscription), as depicted in~\rfig{advancedkeymanagement}.
-To a subscriber, $DEK$s appear as random encryption keys per epoch.
+With this construction, we can give access to data encryption keys either via the hash tree (arbitrary intervals) or dual-key regression (subscription), as depicted in~\rfig{advancedkeymanagement}.
+To a subscriber, $DEK$s appear as random encryption keys.
 For principals with access to past data, $DEK$s are the leaf nodes of the BHT which they locally compute based on the shared inner nodes (e.g., root nodes of the corresponding subtrees).
-Note that a principal can be granted access in both modes simultaneously, as illustrated in the example of~\rfig{advancedkeymanagement}.
-In this example, the data owner has granted the principal access to the intervals $t_{[0-3]}$ and $t_{[6-7]}$, where access to the corresponding data encryption keys is realized through the hash tree.
-Additionally, the principal is granted a subscription from $t_{12}$ which is realized over dual key regression.
+Note that a principal can be granted access in both modes simultaneously, as shown in the example of~\rfig{advancedkeymanagement}.
+In this example, the data owner has granted the principal access to the intervals $t_{[0-3]}$ and $t_{[6-7]}$, which is realized through the hash tree.
+Also, the principal is granted a subscription from $t_{12}$ which is realized over dual-key regression.
+We describe next how to handle long key chains efficiently and in constant space.